KelvinLi2020/P_wiki/Home.md

 `testP.bat RegressionTests.txt`

-As a side effect, PLANG will be rebuilt with build.bat -d and regressions will be run against the x86 debug version placed in the Bld\Drops folder.
+As a side effect, PLANG will be rebuilt and regressions will be run against the x86 debug version placed in the Bld\Drops folder.